2023-csc-47300/EasyEstate/README.md

 Once we did all the steps, our application will start running. <br />
 Application should be running on **localhost::3000**

+# User can
+- Search for their dream house.
+- Sign up for an account.
+- Log in to their existing account.
+- Log in/sign up with email or with Google.
+- Favorite their listings and be able to see them on the profile page.

 # Front End & Back End
 |  Front End  |            Back End             |
 | ----------- | ------------------------------- |